 What sort of work will I be doing?

 Community service can involve a variety of tasks and you will be expected to work either as part of a group or on your own.
-Your community service placement will be chosen by the Community Service Team.
+Your community service placement will be decided by the Community Service Team.

 What is expected of me?